Would love your thoughts, please comment at the end of the post!

 What usually happens is that as we lose weight, we also tend to lose muscle mass.
 About 25% of the weight loss you experience is muscle mass…especially if you are not exercising regularly or doing resistance activities.

-Let’s say, if you lose 10 pounds and you are not exercising especially or maybe even if you are, you can expect that about 2.5 pounds of that weight is good lean muscle.
+Let’s say, if you lose 10 pounds and you are not exercising especially or maybe even if you are, you can expect that about 2.5 pounds of that weight are good lean muscle.
 When you go back to your old eating habits, what you do is:

 - You gain back that fat mass